-Once a snapshot file system is created, it can be used to perform a consistent backup of the snapped file system.
+After a snapshot file system is created, it can be used to perform a consistent backup of the snapped file system.
 Backup programs that function using the standard file system tree (such as cpio) can be used without modification on a snapshot file system, since the snapshot presents the same data as the snapped file system.
-Backup programs that access the disk structures of a VxFS file system (such as volcopy and vxdump) require some modifications to deal with a snapshot file system.
-The VxFS utilities understand snapshot file systems and make suitable modifications in their behavior so that their operation on a snapshot file system is indistinguishable from that on a normal file system.
+Backup programs that access the disk structures of a VxFS file system (such as vxdump) require some modifications to deal with a snapshot file system.
+The VxFS utilities understand snapshot file systems and make suitable modifications in their behavior so that their operation on a snapshot file system is indistinguishable from that on a standard file system.

 Other backup programs that normally read the raw disk image cannot work on snapshots without modification.
 These programs can use the fscat command to obtain a raw image of the entire file system identical to that which would have been obtained by a dd of the disk device containing the snapped file system at the exact moment the snapshot was created.
 The snapread ioctl takes arguments similar to those of the read system call and returns the same results as would have been obtained by performing a read on the disk device containing the snapped file system at the exact time the snapshot was created.
-In both cases, however, the snapshot file system provides a consistent image of the snapped file system.
+In both cases, however, the snapshot file system provides a consistent image of the snapped file system with all activity complete; it is an instantaneous read of the entire file system.
 This is a marked contrast to the results that would be obtained by a dd or read of the disk device of an active file system.

-If a complete backup of a snapshot file system is made through a utility such as volcopy and is later restored, it will be necessary to fack the restored file system because the snapshot file system is only consistent and not clean.
+If a complete backup of a snapshot file system is made through a utility such as vxdump and is later restored, it will be necessary to fsck the restored file system because the snapshot file system is only consistent and not clean.
 The file system may have some extended inode operations that must be completed, though there should be no other changes.
-Since the snapshot file system is not writable, it cannot be fully fscked.
+Since the snapshot file system is not writable, it cannot be fully checked.
 However, the fsck -n command can be used to report any inconsistencies.